serenity-is/docs/tutorials/courses/README.md

 ## Using Student FullName in the Grades Table

-In the Grades screen, instead of displaying only the student's FirstName, the Full Name (First + Last Name) will be shown.
+In the Grades screen, instead of displaying only the student's first name, the full name (first + last name) will be shown.
 To achieve this:

-The FirstName field in GradesRow.cs will be removed.
+- The `StudentFirstName` field that Sergen generated in `GradesRow.cs` (from the student join) will be removed.

-The FullName field from StudentsRow will be linked to GradesRow.
+- A `FullName` field from `StudentsRow` will be linked to `GradesRow` instead.

-GradesColumns.cs and the form fields will be updated accordingly.
+- `GradesColumns.cs` and the form fields will be updated accordingly.

 ## Updating GradesRow.cs

-The unnecessary FirstName field in GradesRow is removed.
-Instead, a FullName field is added:
+The unnecessary `StudentFirstName` field in `GradesRow` is removed.
+Instead, a `FullName` field is added:
 ```csharp
 [DisplayName("Full Name"), Origin(jStudent, nameof(StudentsRow.FullName))]
 public string FullName